April 2027 WCAG 2.1 Deadline: Is Your University Ready? (Extended via the April 2026 IFR)

 The existing tools don't help:

-| YuJa Panorama | Identifies issues | "Varying levels of suck that won't actually fix the problem" |
+- YuJa Panorama — AutoPilot structural fixes + detection.
+Faculty feedback: "varying levels of suck that won't actually fix the problem."

-| Manual Work | Fix by hand | "No additional compensation for meeting the new guidelines" |
+- Manual work — fix by hand.
+"No additional compensation for meeting the new guidelines."

 The LaTeX Problem (95-99% of STEM)

-95-99% of mathematicians use LaTeX to create PDFs.
+Here's what no one is talking about: 95-99% of mathematicians use LaTeX to create PDFs.
 Microsoft Equation Editor is "restrictive, less efficient, requires paid services."

 But LaTeX-generated PDFs are completely inaccessible.
 Screen readers can't read: